BLACK FRIDAY SALE ✨ SAVE UP TO 45% OFF NOW

 Syndrome

-These diagnoses are used when the patient is experiencing multiple health problems forming a pattern that are responsive to similar nursing interventions.
+These diagnoses are used when the patient is experiencing multiple health problems forming a pattern responsive to similar nursing interventions.
 Syndrome Diagnoses are written as a one-part statement requiring only the diagnostic label.
 Examples include decreased cardiac output or decreased tissue perfusion.

 STEPS FOR WRITING A PROBLEM-FOCUSED DIAGNOSIS